TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-blob-lifecyclemanagement-blm.md

   cloudenvironments="public,blackforest,fairfax,mooncake,usnat,ussec"
   articleid="troubleshoot_and_resolve_blob_lifecycle_management_issues"
   ownershipid="StorageMediaEdge_StorageBlobs" />
-# Troubleshoot and resolve lob Lifecycle Management issues
+# Troubleshoot and resolve Blob Lifecycle Management issues

-## **Recommended Steps**
+Most customers resolved their Blob Lifecycle Management issue on their own, using the following information.

-Most customers resolved their Blob Lifecycle Management issue on their own, using the information below.
+## Recommended steps

 ### **Lifecycle Management may not have executed as per your expectation**